RESIDENCE HALL RULES & REGULATIONS

 The actual searching of a room specifically for the purpose of removing illegal or prohibited articles will be done only when reliable information warrants such action.
 If possible, searches will be conducted in the resident’s presence.
 Police may be present to assist in a search.

-If a resident and his/her roommate are having a conflict, he/she should attempt to discuss the problem with each other.
+If a resident and his/her roommate are having a conflict, they should attempt to discuss the problem with each other.
 If this cannot be done, they should take the problem to the RA.
-A roommate mediation agreement is then required.
-If the RA believes that the problem is something out of his/her control, the matter should then be taken to the GHD.
+The RA will assess the situation and may mediate the situation, create a roommate agreement or refer the concern to a Graduate Hall Director or Area Coordinator.
 If the problem cannot be resolved, the Department of Residence Life has the right to relocate one, both or none of the roommates.

-The inter-visitation policy for the residents of Kays Hall was designed to help enhance the community’s group dynamics.
-Due to the special living/learning communities in Kays Hall, there will be many opportunities for group study and group interaction.
-Therefore, the inter-visitation hours (Kays Hall residents visiting fellow Kays Hall residents) are 24 hours a day.
+The intra-visitation policy for the residents of Kays Hall was designed to help enhance the community’s group dynamics.
+The intra-visitation hours (Kays Hall residents visiting fellow Kays Hall residents) are 24 hours a day.
 However, the escort policy must be followed at all times.

 Any guests who do not reside in Kays Hall who wish to visit residents of Kays Hall must follow the normal visitation policies and hours.
-Individual floors in Kays Hall may choose to limit inter-visitation or visitation hours on a floor by a vote of that community at the beginning of each semester.
-These hours must be posted on the hall.
+Individual floors in Kays Hall may choose to limit intra-visitation or visitation hours on a floor by a vote of that community at the beginning of each semester.
+These hours must be posted at the entrance to the hall.

 - All entering into and exiting from the hall must be through the lobby.
 Emergency fire doors are to be kept secured and used only in case of emergencies.

 - Each resident must meet and escort his/her guest to and from the lobby.
 Guests must be escorted at all times throughout the building.